 Not paying child support is the worst-case scenario for anyone past due on a payment.
 Child support is not to be taken lightly, as if a parent is found purposely avoiding payments when having the funds available will result in that person being in contempt of court, which could result in jail time.
 Each state is different in how it handles people who fail (past due) to make child support payments.
 In California, when a parent is late on child support, the other parent can obtain a child support court order and wage an assignment to be served.
 The parent’s employer will be notified of the assignment and will be forced to deduct the child support payment from the parent’s paycheck.
 Ways to collect past due child support:

 - For parents that have a normal job, a garnishment can be applied to the obligor’s paycheck, and each week, a percentage of the paycheck will be taken out to go towards the child support payment.
 It may not work for those that are self-employed.

 - Intercepting a tax refund on the parent that is late on paying child support is a viable option.

-- When a parent who owes child support is self-employed, it’s possible to revoke licenses associated with their job, such as real estate licenses, license to practice medicine, and so forth.
-This technique is legal under law (with a court order) and puts pressure on the parent to finally pay.
+- When a parent who owes child support is self-employed, it’s possible to revoke licenses associated with their job, such as real estate licenses, licenses to practice medicine, and so forth.
+This technique is legal under the law (with a court order) and puts pressure on the parent to finally pay.